EarthZetaOrg/ai-trading-bot/docs/hyperopt.md

 Each hyperparameter tuning requires a target.
 This is usually defined as a loss function (sometimes also called objective function), which should decrease for more desirable results, and increase for bad results.

-By default, FreqTrade uses a loss function, which has been with freqtrade since the beginning and optimizes mostly for short trade duration and avoiding losses.
+By default, earthzetaorg uses a loss function, which has been with earthzetaorg since the beginning and optimizes mostly for short trade duration and avoiding losses.

 A different loss function can be specified by using the `--hyperopt-loss <Class-name>` argument.
 This class should be in its own file within the `user_data/hyperopts/` directory.

 Currently, the following loss functions are builtin:

-* `DefaultHyperOptLoss` (default legacy Freqtrade hyperoptimization loss function)
+* `DefaultHyperOptLoss` (default legacy earthzetaorg hyperoptimization loss function)
 * `OnlyProfitHyperOptLoss` (which takes only amount of profit into consideration)
 * `SharpeHyperOptLoss` (optimizes Sharpe Ratio calculated on the trade returns)